OutSystems/docs-support/src/enterprise/maintenance/build-multi-tenant-app.md

 In this situation, there is a front office where end-users specify the tenant name and the administration credentials.
 A new tenant is immediately created.

-Once the end-user has a new tenant, he can perform user management but only for that tenant: he is not able to manage end-users created in other tenants.
+Once the end-user has a new tenant, they can perform user management but only for that tenant: they cannot manage end-users created in other tenants.

 ### Back Office